 9. Keeping Track of People and Dates

-Was this the girl that liked pizza or chinese food?
+Was this the girl that liked pizza or Chinese food?
 Was tonight’s date with Lindsey or Cathy?
 When you are talking to multiple people at the same time, it can be hard to keep track of the details.
-This can lead to some embaressing situations, and make them feel like you aren’t listening to them.
+This can lead to some embarrassing situations, and make them feel like you aren’t listening to them.

 Why It Happens

-After awhile, details get jumbled up in your mind.
-Takling to several people at once makes it nearly impossible to remember everything.
+After a while, details get jumbled up in your mind.
+Talking to several people at once makes it nearly impossible to remember everything.
 If you are going on dates with multiple people, you may even forget who your date was with.

 The brain can only hold so much information.
 At some point, things get forgotten or mixed up.

 If you want to impress someone, remember the details.
 This makes them feel heard and valued.
 Of course, this is difficult to do when you are talking to lots of people at once.
 There is a simple solution, however.

 First, keep notes on the people you are talking to.
 You can do this on paper or use an online program like Microsoft Word.
 Write the names, and then add any important details that they tell you.
 Then you can easily refer back to it when you talk to them.

 For dates, use a calendar.
 Be sure to write down the name of your date, and where you are taking her as well as the time.
 This can save you from some very embarrassing situations.